The Popes Palace in Avignon, Private Experiences and Tours

-We continue our wine and culinary tourism conference, and today is dedicated to meeting as many wine and culinary tour suppliers as physically possible in one day-under one roof near the Popes Palace.
+In Avignon, at the Popes Palace, we continue our wine and culinary tourism conference, and today is dedicated to meeting as many wine and culinary tour suppliers as physically possible in one day-under one roof.
 The trade show is represented by regional and local tourist boards, but there are also accommodation and service providers and my mission is to see if there’s anything that we should include in our product mix.

 I made some really great additional connections with local providers, as well as those representing Champagne and Burgundy, two areas that are always in demand with our guests.

 Back to the hotel before venturing back to the Popes’ Palace where we had an enchanting evening of fine dining paired with marvelous wines during a private reception in the Palace itself.
 Our meal was thematic: all courses revolved around the famous black truffles of the area.
 For those who have never had black truffles, this was probably a lifetime’s experience with the elusive truffle: from the appetizers, to the entrees, main course, and yes even dessert included truffles.
 The evening ended with Cirque du Soleil-esque fireworks and luminary display-luckily the weather cooperated with us (we had rain almost every day along with the mistral).

 We now have connections so that, by request, guests can enjoy a private “Secret Palace” visit culminating with a private dinner in a portion of the Popes’ Palace not open to the public, on an enchanted terrace with an outstanding view of Avignon.
 This is subject to availability (outside of the summer months).
 This little gem is the ideal location for an special occasion dinner, incentive celebration, or just because (up to 18 persons max)!

 Tomorrow I spend the afternoon with Olivier, our trusted guide for the Southern Rhone, where we’ll spend some time visiting estates, and of course tasting fine wine.